Today you’re going to build a complete app using @ObservedObject

 , and more.
 I realize that seems like a lot, but I want you to try to think about all the things that are happening in the background:

-watches for those announcements and refreshes any views using the object.sheet()
+watches classes for changes and refreshes any views that are affected.sheet()

 watches a condition we specify and shows or hides a view automatically.Codable